Cyber Security in the Classroom

 While tools like LastPass are not bound to a single device, other password managers can be more limiting.
 Web browsers for instance will frequently offer to store a user’s credentials.
 This may seem convenient, but on shared machines it becomes problematic.

 “When Chrome offers to save the password, I always tell the kids to say no,” Randash says.
-“I have six computer classes going through here every day, that’s like 300 kids, and you never want your password saved on something that someone else is going to use.”
+“I have six computer classes going through here every day, that’s like three hundred kids, and you never want your password saved on something that someone else is going to use.”

 Remember the Big Picture